kamilfranek/kamilfranek.github.io/Earnings Report/_posts/2019-05-08-google-alphabet-earnings-report.md

 **Alphabet is not the same thing as Google.
 Google is a subsidiary of Alphabet.** If you want to buy Google stock, you can't do it directly.
 You have to buy Alphabet Inc. stocks that are publicly traded.

-On the other hand, if you compare Google financial results and Alphabet's financial results, **Google has a dominating influence on Alphabets results** and value of the stocks.
+On the other hand, if you compare Google financial results and the Alphabet's financial results, **Google has a dominating influence on Alphabets results** and value of the stocks.
 As I mentioned earlier, revenue from Other Bets businesses is not even 0,5% of total Alphabet's revenues.
 Therefore sometimes the distinction between Alphabet and Google is not so important.

 The problem is that if you want to invest in Google, your only option is to buy Alphabet stocks.
 However, if you do that, you did not invest only in Google but also in a lot of other private equity/venture capital projects.
 Take it or leave it, that's what you get.